 12. Slow Cooker Cherry Cobbler

 Slow cooker desserts are some of my favorites because they are so simple to make.
 This Slow Cooker Cherry Cobbler comes together with just four ingredients and takes about 3 hours to make.
 The wafting scent of warm cherries is reason enough to make this dessert.
+And don't forget the vanilla ice cream!

 13. Peach Pie Cake